abramov-v/File-Storage-API/README.md

 pip install -r requirements.txt
 ```

-4. Configure environment variables
+4. Configure environment variables.
-Copy the provided `.env.example` file and rename it to `.env`.
+Copy the provided `.env.example` and rename it to `.env`.

 Then edit `.env` and replace placeholder values:
 ```